 There are two Group 1 races at Newmarket during July Festival.
 The July Cup which runs on the Saturday is not only the most important race of the meeting but one of the key six furlong sprints anywhere in the world.
 The other Group 1 comes in the shape of the Falmouth Stakes, a one mile contest for fillies and mares which takes place on the Friday.

-There are only two more valuable six furlong sprints held in the UK.
-These are the Diamond Jubilee Stakes at Royal Ascot in June and the season ending Champions Sprint Stakes in October, also from Ascot.
+There is currently only one more valuable six furlong sprint held in the UK.
+This is the Platinum Jubilee Stakes at Royal Ascot in June.

 Most Valuable UK 6f Sprint Races

 In recent years with the July Cup there has been a real mix of winners, with no one trainer/jockey combination really asserting their dominance.
-Aidan O’Brien has probably been the most successful trainer of late, with wins three wins in the last decade in 2010 with Starspangledbanner, 2018 with U S Navy Flag and 2019 with Ten Sovereigns
+Aidan O’Brien has probably been the most successful trainer of late, with wins three wins in the last 12 years.
+In 2010 O’Brien won with Starspangledbanner, 2018 with U S Navy Flag and 2019 with Ten Sovereigns

 In terms of jockey’s the multiple winners over the last decade or so have been Ryan Moore who has teamed up with Aidan O’Brien for his two most recent winners, Adam Kirby in 2013 with Lethal Force and 2017 on Harry Angel, and Paul Hanagan, wining on Muhaarar in 2015 and Mayson in 2012.